 James H.F.
-Lloyd takes a personal look at the twists and turns of Netflix’s new Shakespeare-esque historical drama, The King, which brings a fresh new look at the story of Henry V through the use of the main character, Hal.
+Lloyd takes a personal look at the twists and turns of Netflix’s new Shakespeare-Esque historical drama, The King, which brings a fresh new look at the story of Henry V through the use of the main character, Hal.

 Hal meanwhile is nursing a hangover, living in the slums of East Cheap with his disillusioned friend and father figure, John Falstaff (Joel Edgerton).
 He wants nothing to do with his ailing father, “the monster” that divided the land with the War of the Roses.
 In the tavern, as a boy without responsibility, he easily maintains strong morals.
 To become king is to become his warmongering father, so he does not seek the crown.
 But Hal’s brother Thomas is slain in battle, and when his father Henry finally dies, the throne is his.
 The royal adviser William (Sean Harris) encourages Hal to realise his dream of peace and unite the kingdom.